Pizza cheese: Varieties and types

 The International Dictionary of Food and Cooking defines pizza cheese as "a soft spun-curd cheese similar to Mozzarella made from cow's milk..." that is "...used particularly for pizzas and contains somewhat less water than real Mozzarella..."
-Most are at least 95 percent Mozzarella, with different moisture and fat densities.
+Most are at least 95 percent mozzarella, with different moisture and fat densities.
 Cheese for frozen pizzas may be comminuted, in which the cheese is processed into minute granules or fragments.
-Low-moisture Mozzarella can be formulated specifically for pizza.
+Low-moisture mozzarella can be formulated specifically for pizza.
 Cheese may be processed into blocks, from which the product can be grated, made into granules or sliced for use on pizza or other foods.
-Pizza cheese frequently consists of a blend of two or more cheeses, such as low-moisture Mozzarella or Provolone.
-Low-moisture Mozzarella was first manufactured in dairy factories in the Midwestern United States, and was originally called "pizza cheese".
-Compared to standard Mozzarella, low-moisture Mozzarella has a firmer texture, is easier to grate, has better browning and melting characteristics, and is less perishable.
+Pizza cheese frequently consists of a blend of two or more cheeses, such as low-moisture mozzarella or provolone.
+Low-moisture mozzarella was first manufactured in dairy factories in the Midwestern United States, and was originally called "pizza cheese".
+Compared to standard mozzarella, low-moisture mozzarella has a firmer texture, is easier to grate, has better browning and melting characteristics, and is less perishable.

-Globally, Mozzarella is the most popular pizza cheese.
-However, it has been estimated that in the United States only 30% of all pizza cheese used is actual Mozzarella.
+Globally, mozzarella is the most popular pizza cheese.
+However, it has been estimated that in the United States only 30% of all pizza cheese used is actual mozzarella.
 Provolone is the second most popular one.
-Cheddar may be mixed with Mozzarella to preserve chewiness.
+Cheddar may be mixed with mozzarella to preserve chewiness.
 Grated Parmesan may be added to the top of a pizza, and typically does not melt well when cooked.
 A diverse variety of processed pizza cheeses are produced, including analogue cheese.
 Provel is one example.
-Other pizza cheeses include Emmental and Romano; Detroit-style pizza is noted for its use of Wisconsin brick cheese.
+Other pizza cheeses include Emmental and pecorino romano; Detroit-style pizza is noted for its use of Wisconsin brick cheese.
 Ricotta is used for calzones or as a topping.

 Several cheeses may be mixed together in its formulation, and each has individual browning and blistering characteristics.
-For example, a combination of Mozzarella and Cheddar may blister less when cooked compared to other combinations, because cheddar has less elasticity, while Mozzarella and provolone may brown less compared to other combinations.
+For example, a combination of mozzarella and Cheddar may blister less when cooked compared to other combinations, because cheddar has less elasticity, while mozzarella and provolone may brown less compared to other combinations.